 ●Whether the person was bitten or scratched, and the location of the wounds

 ●The type of animal involved (table 1)

-●Whether the exposure was provoked or unprovoked (animals infected with rabies are more likely to attack, even when not provoked)
+●Whether the exposure was provoked or unprovoked (animals with rabies are more likely to attack, even when not provoked)

 ●Whether the animal was previously vaccinated against rabies